Anthony M. Bucco: New Jersey General Assembly

 After Assemblyman Rick Merkt announced that he would run for the Republican nomination for Governor of New Jersey rather than seek re-election in 2009, Bucco announced that he would run for Merkt's seat, which was previously held by his father, Anthony R. Bucco, from 1995 to 1999.
 Morris County Freeholder Douglas Cabana, the brother of Bucco's wife, Amy also announced his candidacy.
 Cabana's campaign emphasized his many years in elective office as a Boonton Township Councilman, Boonton Township Mayor, and Freeholder, contrasting this with Bucco's lack of experience in elective office.
 Bucco countered by accusing Cabana of running a negative campaign, pointing to a Cabana mailer containing "unpleasant photos" of Bucco and "some misinformation."
 Bucco defeated Cabana by less than 800 votes in the Republican primary.
 He and running mate Michael Patrick Carroll, a veteran assemblyman, won the general election easily in the heavily Republican 25th district.
 The two would be reelected in 2011, 2013, 2015, and 2017.

 New Jersey Senate

 After his father's death on September 16, 2019, Bucco announced his candidacy for the State Senate vacancy while maintaining his campaign for reelection to the Assembly.
 Bucco won the appointment to the Senate in a special convention of 25th district Republican committee members held on October 15, 2019 and subsequently won the Assembly seat for which he was running in the November general election.
-Bucco will decline being seated in the Assembly upon the start of the new term in 2020, and the district's Republican committee appointed a new Assemblyperson.
+Bucco declined being seated in the Assembly upon the start of the new term in January 2020, and the district's Republican committee appointed a new Assemblyperson pending a November 2020 special election.